MetPX/sarracenia/doc/mirroring_use_case.rst

   applied to the transfer problem.

-Many different criteria were considered (such as: load on nfs/protocol nodes, other nodes, transfer speed, load on PPP nodes,) The final configuration selected of using *cp* (via the *download_cp* plugin) is not the fastest transfer method tested (*bbcp* was faster) but it was chosen because it spread the load out better and resulted in more stable NFS and protocol nodes.
+Many different criteria were considered (such as: load on nfs/protocol nodes, other nodes, transfer speed, load on PPP nodes,) The final configuration selected of using *cp* (via the *download_cp* plugin) initiated from the receiving site store's protocol nodes.
+So the reads would occur via GPFS over IPoIB, and the writes would be done over native GPFS over IB.
+This was not the fastest transfer method tested (*bbcp* was faster) but it was chosen because it spread the load out to the siteio nodes, resulted in more stable NFS and protocol nodes and removed tcp/ip setup/teardown overhead.
 The 'copy the files to the other side' part of the problem was stable by the end of the summer of 2017, and the impact on system stability is minimized.

 Shim Library Necessary
 ----------------------